devicetree-org/devicetree-specification/source/devicenodes.rst

 Root node
 ---------

-The device tree has a single root node of which all other device nodes are descendants.
+The devicetree has a single root node of which all other device nodes are descendants.
 The full path to the root node is ``/``.

 .. tabularcolumns:: | l c l J |